Pre-Decimal Coins

 World Coins

-While there is an abundance of vintage world coins crafted from silver, similarly to British coins, contemporary circulating currency from any given country is typically produced from base metals.
+Whilst there is an abundance of vintage world coins crafted from silver, similarly to British coins, contemporary circulating currency from any given country is typically produced from base metals.

 Royal Mint Sets